Students Fought For Abortion Access On California Campuses. Now It's Gov. Brown's Turn.

 California is a leader and exemplar on a national and even global scale – and has intensified its progressive policy influence on the environment, immigration, and other key issues.
 With legal abortion hanging by a thread, it’s time to show that same leadership on abortion rights.
 The scope and statewide popularity of SB 320 is an opportunity to take the barriers to abortion for young people seriously and to set a national precedent.

-In his 2018 State of the State address, U.S. Gov. Brown said, “With respect to higher education, it is clear just how much of our prosperity depends on the intellectual contributions of our institutions of higher learning.”
-Access to reproductive healthcare in the U.S. is critical for ability to make those intellectual contributions.
+In his 2018 State of the State address, Gov. Brown said, “With respect to higher education, it is clear just how much of our prosperity depends on the intellectual contributions of our institutions of higher learning.”
+Access to reproductive healthcare is critical for our ability to make those intellectual contributions.

 Gov. Brown signed my mom’s diploma, and hundreds of thousands since then.
 His tenure will be over a few months before I graduate UC Berkeley, but his signature on this legislation can still impact the lives of the hundreds of thousands of students in my class and beyond.